Planning offerings for the coming year? Use this online (or printable) calendar to help plan the offering schedule for your church.

 In order to show we care, we need to be available to others and we need to take time to listen to what is occurring in the lives of those we seek to serve.

-We need to shift from viewing diaconal ministry primarily as something done “to” or “for” others to more of one which does ministry “with” our neighbors, communities, businesses, and churches.
+We need to shift from viewing community or diaconal ministry primarily as something done “to” or “for” others to more of one which does ministry “with” our neighbors, communities, businesses, and churches.